 Here’s the thing: There’s no definite answer.
 Although these two platforms may seem similar initially, they are the opposite.

 More specifically, Justworks is a Professional Employer Organization service offering payroll and human resource management software.

 On the other hand, Gusto is a payroll and HR management software solution that provides PEO-like services in its upper-tier plans, such as HR consulting from certified HR experts.

 That said, determining the better choice depends on how your business operates.

 If you are a medium or small business owner and want to offer your employees enterprise-level benefits packages, yet you can’t deal with running payroll or maintaining compliance on your own, you should go for Justworks.
 They’ll handle all the work for you.

 Sure, it’s more expensive, but working with a PEO is a surefire way to stay out of legal trouble and get most HR administrative tasks done so you can focus on other business operations.

-However, if you don’t mind handling payroll and HR by yourself but you’re looking for ways to streamline your workflow, Gusto is the way to go.
-The platform is affordable, and its tools can get you a long way in working more efficiently.
+However, if you don’t mind handling payroll and HR by yourself, but you’re looking for ways to streamline your workflow, Gusto is the way to go.
+The platform is affordable, and its tools can get you a long way to work more efficiently.